fredemmott/HTCC/README.md

 Hand tracking is only supported by Meta in OpenXR games, so OpenComposite must be used to run DCS using OpenXR.

 DCS must be launched in SteamVR mode because OpenComposite works by pretending to be SteamVR.

+## Why emulating a mouse instead of a controller?

+DCS draws hands instead of a controller; it feels *really* weird.

+DCS's mouse support also works nicely when turning away from a control while you're clicking it.

 ## License